filecoin-project/lotus-docs/content/en/storage-providers/operate/upgrades.md

 ## Cross-check your config file

-All upgrade types require you to double-check that your configuration files are up-to-date.
-You can do this by exporting the default configuration files from Lotus and comparing them to your configuration files.
+All upgrade types require you to double-check that your configuration files are up-to-date.You can do this by exporting the default configuration files from Lotus and comparing them to your configuration files.

 To export the default configuration files from Lotus, run: